ogfreakus/SpeedFN-Staff/StaffGuide.md

 ###### Thanks for reading through all this this is all important info, in the next day or 2 I will add correct punishments so we are all on the same level.
 If we also need to update the [Staff Roles Table Let me know!]

 #### Punishments
 - Before appling ANY punsihments, check the users modlogs.
-Use the command ?ModLogs (User ID)
+Use the command ?modlogs (User ID)
 - Timelist below
 - 30m(if speaking in any other language other than English in #chat)
 - 2h